gilherau/KqlSieveOfEratosthenes/README.md

                 | where Dividers == 0 // keeping only the primes
                 | summarize make_set(i) //making an array out of our results
              );
+OptimizerSet
+};
-range num from 2 to n step 1 // Build the final list of integers.
+range num from 3 to n step 2 // Build the final list of integers.
+Note we are starting from an odd number and using a step value of 2 which lets us skip all even numbers past the number 2 which we artificially re-inject later for an accurate count
-| extend dividers = OptimizerSet //grabbing our optimizer set from before
+| extend dividers = OptimizeSieve(n) // invoking the function that returns the optimized list of dividers
 | mv-apply dividers to typeof(long) on
 (
     summarize Dividers=countif(num % dividers == 0 and num != dividers) // using the mv-apply trick to find the primes
 )
 | where Dividers == 0 //keeping only the primes
+| union (datatable(num:long) [2]) // adding the special case of 2 back in the test
 | count //final count
 ```